nataliagcarvalho/customer_segmentation_e_commerce/README.md

 ![Captura de Tela (931)](https://user-images.githubusercontent.com/106877571/177346868-c3c6904e-829a-40d6-bbbc-60f0a0201f90.png)

 Something that is also important for the business intelligence is to understand if the company is achieving new clients.
-In order to find out this, I've counted the new clients per month and extrapolated these numbers to a graphic:
+In order to find out this, I've counted the new clients per month and extrapolated these numbers to a chart:

 ![Captura de Tela (932)](https://user-images.githubusercontent.com/106877571/177348712-d0f39558-cca8-42a9-b2af-63451378628a.png)